Evaluation of lattice light shift at low 10$^{-19}$ uncertainty for a shallow lattice Sr optical clock

-\textbf{\emph{Lattice light shift evaluation.}} Figure~\ref{fig:3} displays the light shift measurement $\Delta \nu_{LS}$ investigating the dependence on $u$ and $\delta_L$.
-For this measurement, only the carrier transition for $\ket{n_z=0}$ is employed.
-The $u$-dependent shifts for a given value of $\delta_L$ is determined first, and then various data sets for a range of $\delta_L$ are connected by taking $\delta_L$-dependent measurement at the reference depth, 10\Er{}.
-As a result, we have a single anchor point $(u^{\text{ref}}, \delta_L^{\text{ref}}) = (10, -15~\si{MHz} )$.
-By choosing the anchor point near the magic lattice depth where the atomic density effect is suppressed~\cite{aeppliHamiltonianEngineeringSpinorbit2022, bothwellResolvingGravitationalRedshift2022}, we establish a reference frequency with minimal potential systematic effects.
-We use model \eqref{eq:light_shift} to fit data with or without fixing $\tilde{\alpha}^{qm}$ and the results are summarized in Table~\ref{tab:1} (see also \cite{SeeSupplementalMaterial} for the extended table).
+Figure~\ref{fig:3} displays the light shift measurement investigating the dependence on $u$ and $\delta_L$.
+For this plot, only the carrier transition for $\ket{n_z=0}$ is employed.
+By choosing the reference condition near the magic lattice depth (10\Er{}) where the atomic density effect is suppressed~\cite{aeppliHamiltonianEngineeringSpinorbit2022, bothwellResolvingGravitationalRedshift2022}, we establish a reference frequency with minimal potential systematic effects.